zommerfelds/astroattack/README.txt

 ./src/AstroAttack

-Useful commands for developpment
+Useful commands for development
 --------------------------------

 Building with warnings activated:
-./configure CXXFLAGS="-Wall"
+../configure CXXFLAGS="-Wall"

-Building with warnings and debug symbols activated and using colorgcc for color output ./configure CXX="colorgcc -lstdc++" CXXFLAGS="-Wall -g"
+Building with warnings and debug symbols activated and using colorgcc for color output ../configure CXX="colorgcc -lstdc++" CXXFLAGS="-Wall -g"